 - 1. The minimum length of a treatment court program is 12-14 months.

 - 2. Treatment Court phases are separate from treatment requirements.

 - 3. Phase requirements reflect the proximal and distal goals of the high risk/high need participant.

 - 4. The first phase of a treatment court focuses on stabilization of the participant, induction into treatment, and resolving conditions that are likely to interfere with retention or compliance with treatment (responsivity needs).

 - 5. Interim phases of treatment court focus on resolving needs that increase the likelihood of criminal recidivism and substance abuse (criminogenic needs).

 - 6. Later phases of treatment court address remaining needs that are likely to undermine the maintenance of treatment gains (maintenance needs).

 - 7. Phase advancement criteria is based on the achievement of clinically important milestones that mark substantial progress towards recovery.

 - 8. Phase demotion is contraindicated and can be detrimental to the participant's success in the program.

 - 9. The Participant Handbook includes detailed information on the requirements of each phase and phase advancement criteria.

 - a.
 Minimum timeframes for each phase

 - b.
 Phase requirements

 - i.
 Court appearances

 - ii.
 Comply with treatment

 - iii.
 Drug testing

 - iv.
 Drug/Alcohol Free prosocial activities

 - v.
 Program fees/court costs

 - vi.
+Community support meetings

+- vii.
 12 step/support meetings

-- vii.
+- viii.
 Community service

-- viii.
+- ix.
 Employment

-- ix.
+- x.
 Clean time

-- x.
+- xi.
 Curfew

-- xi.
+- xii.
 Ancillary services

-- xii.
+- xiii.
 Case management

-- xiii.
+- xiv.
 Educational/Vocational Training/GED